-- g.
-Key Collaborators in Delivery: Name the partners (community members and/or hospitals) involved in the delivery of the initiative. - h.
-Impact/Outcome of Hospital Initiative: Initiatives should have measurable health outcomes.
-The hospital initiative should be in collaboration with community partners, have a shared target population and common priority areas. - What were the measurable results of the initiative? - For example, provide statistics, such as the number of people served, number of visits, and/or quantifiable improvements in health status. - i.
+Describe here the measure(s)/health indicator(s) that the hospital will use to evaluate the initiative's impact.
+The hospital shall evaluate the initiative's impact by reporting (in item "i.
+Evaluation of Outcome"):

+(i) Statistical evidence of measurable improvement in health status of the target population.
+If the hospital is unable to provide statistical evidence of measurable improvement in health status of the target population, then it may substitute:

+- (ii) Statistical evidence of measureable improvement in the health status of individuals served by the initiative.
+If the hospital is unable to provide statistical evidence of measureable improvement in the health status of individuals served by the initiative, then it may substitute: - (iii) The number of people served by the initiative.

+Please include short-term, mid-term, and long-term population health targets for each measure/health indicator.
+These should be monitored and tracked by the hospital organization, preferably in collaboration with appropriate community partners.

+- i.
 Evaluation of Outcome: To what degree did the initiative address the identified community health need, such as a reduction or improvement in the health indicator?
-Please provide baseline data when available.
 To what extent do the measurable results indicate that the objectives of the initiative were met?
-There should be short-term, mid-term, and long-term population health targets for each measurable outcome that are monitored and tracked by the hospital organization in collaboration with community partners with common priority areas.
-These measures should link to the overall population health priorities such as SHIP measures and the all-payer model monitoring measures.
-They should be reported regularly to the collaborating partners. - j.
-Continuation of Initiative: What gaps/barriers have been identified and how did the hospital work to address these challenges within the community?
+(Please refer to the short-term, mid-term, and long-term population health targets listed by the hospital in response to item h, above, and provide baseline data when available.) - j.
+Continuation of Initiative:

+What gaps/barriers have been identified and how did the hospital work to address these challenges within the community?
 Will the initiative be continued based on the outcome?
+If not, why?
 What is the mechanism to scale up successful initiatives for a greater impact in the community?